Pymancer/polyrec/legal/terms-of-use.md

 Polyrec may only be used to transcribe meetings for legitimate organizational purposes.
 The bot must not be used to record meetings without the knowledge of participants.

 ## Participant Notice
-When Polyrec joins a meeting, all participants are notified of its presence as a visible participant named "Scribe".
+When Polyrec joins a meeting, all participants are notified of its presence as a visible participant named "Polyrec".
 By continuing in the meeting, participants consent to transcription.

 ## Restrictions
 - Do not use Polyrec to record confidential meetings of third parties without authorization